The Medium (Rutgers): 20th century

-Post-Marcinko

 The Medium has been sued many times over their publication of offensive material.
 In 1991, an editor altered a personal placed in the year's final edition.
 The original personal ("If you've been assigned to Room 104 in Lippincott next semester, please contact me at XXX") was modified (to "If you've been assigned to Room 104 in Lippincott next semester, we need to speak - I am HIV positive and perpetually flatulent.
 Please contact me at XXX").
 The resulting suit, Edwards v.
 Rutgers, was dismissed after the paper agreed to run a front-page apology.

+21st century

 In 2004, The Medium published an anti-semitic cartoon on Holocaust Remembrance Day depicting Jews being thrown in an oven as a carnival game, with the caption: "Knock a Jew in the oven!
 Three throws for one dollar!"
 Rutgers University President Richard McCormick called the cartoon "deplorable" and "outrageous in its cruelty", and later met with the editorial board and urged them to take accountability.
 In 2012, the paper again came under fire for running a similar article titled "What about the good things Hitler did?" and listing another Rutgers student, a Zionist activist unaffiliated with The Medium, as the author.
 McCormick criticized the article, calling it "extremely offensive".

 In 2013, The Medium published an article comparing members of the Alpha Chi Omega sorority to livestock and other fat barn animals, sparking outrage from the student body and members of Alpha Chi Omega, which was shutting down due to a lack of new pledges.
 The day after the article was published, over 200 people attended a rally in front of a dining hall on campus to show their support for Greek life and to protest The Medium's decision to run the article.
 Some students were especially upset because the article was published during Eating Disorder Awareness Week.
 The Medium issued a public apology the following week, writing that the article "was cruel and relied on cheap jokes in lieu of humor".